-- Acetylcholine – facilitates learning & memory, associated with dream vividness.
+- Acetylcholine – facilitates learning and memory, associated with dream vividness.

 - Serotonin – regulates deep sleep, increasing REM likelihood.

-Given its clinical status & reported risk of side effect (GI symptoms being a big one), I generally recommend the next nootropic for general cognitive enhancement.
-However, galantamine, if used correctly & cautiously, may enhance the lucidity of your dreams.
+Given its clinical status and reported risk of side effect (GI symptoms being a big one), I generally recommend the next nootropic for general cognitive enhancement.
+However, galantamine, if used correctly and cautiously, may enhance the lucidity of your dreams.

-Throughout the subreddits & internet literature on lucid dreaming, galantamine is usually the first substance recommended for “nootropic enhancement.”
+Throughout the subreddits and internet literature on lucid dreaming, galantamine is usually the first substance recommended for “nootropic enhancement.”
 The usual second: Huperzine A.